metamath/lamp-guide/docs/index.md

 Let's replace the work variable <tt>&amp;C1</tt>:

-> Press on the icon "A with arrow under it" to apply a substitution.
+> Press on the icon "A with arrow" to apply a replacement.
 > In "Replace what" enter <tt>&amp;C1</tt> and
 > in "Replace with" enter <tt>( cos ` A )</tt> ... once you're done. press
 > "Find Substitution".
 It will determine that there is 1 valid substitution;